sanfinity-Iot/openremote/developer/Developer Guide: Preparing the environment.md

 You should be able to execute `docker`, `docker-compose`, and ideally `docker-machine` client commands in a shell and communicate with your Docker host.

-If you don't have a Docker host, we recommend installing [Docker Toolbox](https://www.docker.com/products/overview#/docker_toolbox).
+If you don't have a Docker host, we recommend installing [Docker Community Edition](https://www.docker.com/).
 Our default configuration is prepared for that environment.

-If you already have a Docker host, make sure the environment variables `DOCKER_HOST`, `DOCKER_CERT_PATH` are set.
-All build operations will use these settings to create images, start & stop containers, and so on.

-For Docker volume mapping to work correctly on Windows and OS X ensure that your working directory is located somewhere under your home directory.

-You might notice that the Docker host virtual machine's time will drift when you are using VirtualBox.
-You will see authentication on OpenRemote failing and "token is not active" verification errors if the time skew is too large.
-Until this is [fixed](https://github.com/boot2docker/boot2docker/issues/69), periodically run `docker-machine ssh default 'sudo ntpclient -s -h pool.ntp.org'` to update the virtual machine's clock.

 Working with Docker might leave exited containers, untagged images, and dangling volumes.
 The following bash function can be used to clean up: